Effects of immigration to the United States: Education

 Scientific laboratories and startup Internet opportunities have been a significant factor in immigration to the United States.
 By 2000, 23% of scientists with a PhD in the U.S. were immigrants, including 40% of those in engineering and computers.
 Roughly a third of the United States' college and universities graduate students in STEM fields are foreign nationals—in some states it is well over half of their graduate students.
 A study on public schools in California found that white enrollment declined in response to increases in the number of Spanish-speaking Limited English Proficient and Hispanic students.
 This white flight was greater for schools with relatively larger proportions of Spanish-speaking Limited English Proficient.
 A North Carolina study found that the presence of Latin American children in schools had no significant negative effects on peers, but that students with limited English skills had slight negative effects on peers.

 On Ash Wednesday, March 5, 2014, the presidents of 28 Catholic and Jesuit colleges and universities joined the "Fast for Families" movement.
-The "Fast for Families" movement reignited the immigration debate in the autumn of 2013 when the movement's leaders, supported by many members of Congress and the President, fasted for twenty-two days on the National Mall in Washington, D.C.
+The "Fast for Families" movement revived the immigration debate in the autumn of 2013 when the movement's leaders, supported by many members of Congress and the President, fasted for twenty-two days on the National Mall in Washington, D.C.